-The negative advice will not be binding; you are ultimately free to decide whether or not you wish to take part in your chosen programme.
-Negative recommendations on the choice of programme are only valid for a period of one year.
+A negative advice is not binding; you are ultimately free to decide whether or not you wish to take part in your chosen programme.
+Negative study check advices are only valid for a period of one year.
 If you would like to give your decision more thought and opt to postpone the start of your studies by another year, you will be required to take part in the study check again in 2019.

 If you disagree with a programme's decision to issue a negative study check advice, you can lodge an objection.
 For example: